Last Updated on

 We understand buying eyepiece separate might become a concern for some people.
 But trust me it’s nothing to worry about.
 As long as it’s the correct size you are fine.

-We sincerely hope you enjoyed and learned something from our Pentax PF 65ED II review.
 It’s an excellent product for the small price you are paying.
 No matter you are a birder or hunter spotting prey, the Pentax PF-65ED II with a good eyepiece going to serve you extremely well.